rur/good/README.md

 ## A pretty good web scaffold for Golang

-CLI tool for embedding a web setup in a Golang application.
+Command line tool for embedding a web GUI in a Golang application.

 - Generates plain, grok-able code
 - Basic dependencies